hexagontk/hexagon/port_http_server/README.md

 ### Static Files

-You can assign a folder in the classpath serving static files with the staticFiles.location() method.
+You can assign a folder in the classpath serving static files with the `assets()` method.
 Note that the public directory name is not included in the URL.

 A file /public/css/style.css is made available as http://{host}:{port}/css/style.css